-Check that the chain brake is in disengaged position by moving the front hand quard towards the front handle.
+Check that the chain brake is in disengaged position by moving the front hand guard towards the front handle.

-Remove the bar nuts and remove the clutch cover (chain brake).
-Take off the transportation guard (A).

-Fit the bar over the bar bolts.
+- Remove the bar nuts and remove the clutch cover (chain brake).
+Take off the transportation guard (A). - Fit the bar over the bar bolts.
 Place the bar in its rearmost position.
-Place the chain over the drive sprocket and locate it in the groove on the bar.
+Place the chain over the drive sprocket locate it in the groove on the bar.
 Begin on the top edge of the bar.

-Make sure that the edges of the cutting links are facing forward on the top edge of the bar.

-Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
+- Make sure that the edges of the cutting links are facing forward on the top edge of the bar. - Fit the clutch cover and locate the chain adjuster pin in the hole in the bar.
 Check that the drive links of the chain fit correctly over the drive sprocket and that the chain is correctly located in the groove in the bar.
 Tighten the bar nuts finger tight.

 Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
-The chain should be tensioned until it does not sag from the underside of the bar.
+See instructions under the heading Tensioning the chain.